Elshan Ghasimi appears in her work as a composer, virtuoso, singer and reciter.

 © Arnaud Ele

-Elshan Ghasimi began her training at the age of nine at the Tehran Conservatory of Music, where she studied with Majid Vasefi, Reza Vohdani and Fariborz Azizi as well as the masters Houshang Zarif and Hossein Alizadeh.
-At 17, she became the youngest member of the Iranian National Orchestra (1998-2006) under the direction of Farhad Fakhreddini, before continuing her studies at the Tehran University of Art and Sculpture.
-During her studies, Ghasimi deepened her knowledge of Iranian philosophy, literature and poetry, the radīf, improvisation and tar playing with masters such as Mohammad Reza Lotfi, Dariush Pirniakan and Dariush Talai.
-The bilingual musician, who grew up speaking Farsi and Azerbaijani, further broadened her education in Baku by studying the Caucasian Tar and the muǵam, the repertoire of classical Azerbaijani music.
+Her musical education began at the age of nine under Majid Vasefi and Reza Vohdani, before continuing her studies at the Tehran Conservatory of Music with Fariborz Azizi.
+She further honed her craft under the guidance of esteemed masters Houshang Zarif and Hossein Alizadeh.
+At 17, she became the youngest member of the Iranian National Orchestra under the direction of Farhad Fakhreddini while continuing her studies at the Tehran University of Arts and Architecture.
+During this period, she expanded her expertise in Iranian philosophy, literature, poetry, Radif, improvisation, and Tar performance under the mentorship of Mohammad Reza Lotfi, Dariush Pirniakan, and Dariush Talai.
+Bilingual in Farsi and Azerbaijani, she further enriched her artistic perspective in Baku, where she studied the Caucasian Tar and Mugham, the classical music repertoire of Azerbaijan.

 Building Bridges between East and West